Last updated: August 30, 2023

 The Katoomba Municipal Baths were opened in 1913 by the Hon.
 Arthur Griffiths, Minister for Public Works, with separate sections for women and men.

 The baths were part of a larger development project to make the Katoomba area more appealing to locals and tourists.

 This project also involved building Chelmsford Avenue, connecting Leura and Katoomba, and the concrete arched Chelmsford Bridge.

-Numerous trees were also planted and a picnic ground was created at the baths to further enhance the area as a popular, recreational destination.
+Numerous trees were also planted, and a picnic ground was created at the baths to further enhance the area as a popular recreational destination.

-Obviously a lot has changed since then, but on a warm sunny day, one could only wish the baths were still there.
+A lot has changed since then, but on a warm sunny day, one could only wish the baths were still there.